SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob/collect-logs.md

 ## Step 3.
 Configure Azure resources using ARM template

-In this step, you use a Sumo-provided Azure Resource Manager (ARM) template to create an Event Hub, three Azure functions, Service Bus Queue, and a Storage Account.
+In this step, you use a Sumo Logic-provided Azure Resource Manager (ARM) template to create an Event Hub, three Azure functions, Service Bus Queue, and a Storage Account.

 1. Download the [blobreaderdeploy.json](https://raw.githubusercontent.com/SumoLogic/sumologic-azure-function/master/BlockBlobReader/src/blobreaderdeploy.json) ARM template.
     :::note